EmuKit/emukit/emukit/examples/README.md

 ### Examples location

 Example applications or scripts should be submitted in this `emukit/examples` folder.
 Each example must live in a separated folder that can contain some extra files an dependencies.
+Please make sure that you update this `README.md` file with the information about you example.

 #### Examples tests